xry111/xry111/README.md

 Orz everybody!

+Some note: I have no interest in "open source ideology".
+I just consider all open source contributors as friends but even best friends can turn on each other because of some conflict of interest.
+Likewisely, I don't trust the concept of "academic community".
+Please do not sell your ideologies to me.
+If you disagree with me on this, then you are correct but I'll not listen to you (啊对对对).

 <!--
 **xry111/xry111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.